 Blackpool Sands in Dartmouth is actually a shingle beach but it boasts amazing scenery in an area of outstanding natural beauty.
 Sand pits, a bathing raft, kayaks and paddle boards for hire, plus a range of delicious hot and cold food and a beach shop, means it has something for all the family.

-If you really want to get off the beaten track, the beaches around Gammon Head and Lannacombe take a little more of a trek to find but offer secluded coves with unspoilt, golden sands and turquoise seas.
+If you really want to get off the beaten track, try the beaches around Gammon Head and Lannacombe they take a little more of a trek to find but offer secluded coves with unspoilt, golden sands and turquoise seas.